 We face many serious, even urgent social, economic, and environmental challenges right now.
 Those who are privileged with the protections of tenure and academic freedom should embrace a social responsibility to be researching, understanding, and speaking out on matters of importance.

-Of course, there will be disagreements on understanding, analysis, and solutions.
-Indeed, notwithstanding my general agreement with Jensen and Hedges on these matters, I firmly believe that academe should represent a wide variety of viewpoints on social, political, and economic issues.
-I also believe that institutions of higher learning should not be uniform, and this includes making room for those of more pronounced political, social, and religious leanings.
+Of course, there will be disagreements on facts, figures, analysis, and solutions.
+Indeed, although I generally agree with Mssrs.
+Jensen and Hedges on the public role of intellectuals, I’m sure we have points of contention on specific political, policy, and cultural issues.
+I also believe that academe should represent a wide variety of viewpoints on social, political, and economic issues.
+Institutions of higher learning should not be uniform, and this includes making room for those of more pronounced political, social, and religious leanings with which I happen to disagree.

 But the main point holds: Intellectuals should help to lead, not merely react and respond.
 In both of my talks at this conference, I suggested that scholars should be “responsibly bold” about investigating reality and fashioning solutions to our problems.
 I also urged us to be “restlessly patient,” understanding that positive change can take time, while continually seeking opportunities to effect that change sooner than later.
 Such qualities of purposeful, long-term thinking and action should inure to the benefit of society.